Trump opens door for Jackson to pull out as nominee for veterans job

 The Senate Committee on Veterans’ Affairs postponed the hearing, which had been set for Wednesday, as it looked into allegations that Jackson had overseen a hostile work environment as White House physician and allowed the overprescribing of drugs.
 The allegations were first reported by the New York Times.

+The Jackson episode is the latest in a series of White House personnel controversies that have resulted in a higher-than-usual turnover.

-Trump said he had not heard details about the allegations but said it was up to Jackson, a Navy rear admiral who has worked as a presidential physician since the George W. Bush administration, about whether to continue as the nominee.
+Trump said he had not heard details about the allegations against Jackson but said it was up to the Navy rear admiral, who has worked as a presidential physician since the George W. Bush administration, about whether to continue as the nominee.

 “I don’t want to put a man ... who’s not a political person ... through a process like this.
 It’s too ugly and too disgusting.
 So, we’ll see what happens,” Trump said at a news conference with French President Emmanuel Macron.